codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="40%"
  %}

- Once you connect your application you will see it under in the [Environment dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/) in the Codefresh UI.
+ Once you connect your application you will see it under in the GitOps application screen in the Codefresh UI.

 ## Working with the GitOps dashboard

-After you create an ArgoCD application, you can click on it in the [Environments screen](https://g.codefresh.io/environment-v2/) and see the respective GitOps dashboard.
+After you create an ArgoCD application, you can click on it in the [GitOps environment overview](https://g.codefresh.io/environment-v2/) and see the respective GitOps screen.

 {% include image.html